fixrb/brutal/README.md

     --help          Display this help.
     --version       Display the version.
 ```

-## Usage

-__Brutal__ needs configuration files in YAML format to know how to write tests.
-Configuration file names are suffixed by `_brutal.yaml` and composed of 4 top-level sections:

-* `header` - Specifies the code to execute before generating the test suite.
-* `subject` - Specifies the template of the code to be declined across contexts.
-* `contexts` - Specifies a list of variables to populate the subject's template.
-* `actuals` - Specifies templates to challenge evaluated subjects & get results.

-When the configuration file is present, the generation of a test suite can be done with the command:

 Assuming that in the workspace there is a configuration file named `user_brutal.yaml`, the test suite can be generated via one of these commands: